 The virtio-win.iso file will be saved in the /usr/share/virtio-win/ directory.

-For Ubuntu, Debian, or any other Linux distribution, you can directly download the latest version of virtio-win.iso.
+For Linux distributions that are not based on Red Hat, you can directly download the stable version of virtio-win.iso.

 When you create a Windows VM, you need to attach this ISO image to a CD-ROM.
 It includes all the VirtIO drivers necessary for Windows OS installation.